 - MS, Mathematics (Analytic Number Theory), University of Genova (Italy)

-I came to the US in Fall 2006, as a Visiting Assistant Professor at the University of Notre Dame.
+I arrived in the US in 2006, as a Visiting Assistant Professor at the University of Notre Dame.
 Before then, I was a Ph.D. student at Queen's University, Canada, a postdoc at the University of Genova, Italy, and the Gustafsson postdoc at the Royal Institute of Technology (KTH) in Stockholm, Sweden.
-I joined the Michigan Tech faculty in Fall 2007, where I received early tenure and promotion to Associate Professor in 2011, and promotion to full Professor in 2016.
-I spent both calendar year 2011 and calendar year 2013 at MIT as a Visiting Associate Professor, and then Fall 2017 as a Visiting Professor, invited by Richard Stanley.
+I joined the Michigan Tech faculty in 2007, where I received early tenure and promotion to Associate Professor in 2011, and promotion to full Professor in 2016.
+I spent both calendar years 2011 and 2013 at MIT as a Visiting Associate Professor, and then Fall 2017 as a Visiting Professor, invited by Richard Stanley.
 This is an interview that Richard and I gave to the Michigan Tech News Office in 2016.

-My research interests are in the fields of Algebraic and Enumerative Combinatorics, Combinatorial Commutative Algebra, and Partition Theory.
+My research interests are in the broader areas of Combinatorics, Commutative Algebra, and Partition Theory.
 Nearly all of my preprints are available on the arXiv.
-My research is currently supported by a five-year Simons Foundation Grant (2013-2018).
+My work is currently supported by another five-year (2019-2024) Simons Foundation grant.

 At Michigan Tech, I usually teach the graduate courses in Algebra and Combinatorial Commutative Algebra, the undergraduate courses in Algebra, or Calculus I. At MIT I taught three times 18.304, the seminar course in Combinatorics for the senior math majors (in Spring and Fall 2011, and Spring 2013).
-I have been fortunate enough to have several strong research students both at MIT and Michigan Tech, please see my CV.
+I have been fortunate enough to have several strong research students both at MIT and Michigan Tech; for their list, please see my CV.